-- Create an outward-facing school which works with other schools, organisations and the local community- in a climate of mutual challenge to champion best practice and secure excellent achievements for all pupils.
-Build a school culture and curriculum based on Gospel values, the teaching of Jesus Christ and the Catholic Church, which take account of the richness and diversity of the school's communities. - 2.
-Develop effective relationships with fellow professionals, colleagues in other public services, parents/carers and the parish community to improve academic and social outcomes for all pupils. - Challenge educational orthodoxies in the best interests of achieving excellence, harnessing the findings of well evidenced research to frame selfregulating and self-improving schools. - 4.
-Shape the current and future quality of the teaching profession through high quality training and sustained professional development of all staff. - 5.
-Within the school's Catholic ethos, model entrepreneurial and innovative approaches to school improvement, leadership and governance, confident of the vital contribution of internal and external accountability. - 6.
-Inspire and influence others- within and beyond schools- to believe in the fundamental importance of education in young people's lives and to promote the value of education especially within a Catholic context.
+- 7. Create an outward-facing school which works with other schools, organisations and the local community, in a climate of mutual challenge, to champion best practice and secure excellent achievements for all pupils.
+Build a school culture and curriculum based on Gospel values, the teaching of Jesus Christ and the Catholic Church, which take account of the richness and diversity of the school's communities. - 8.
+Develop effective relationships with fellow professionals, colleagues in other public services, parents/carers and the parish community to improve academic and social outcomes for all pupils. - 9.
+Challenge educational orthodoxies in the best interests of achieving excellence, harnessing the findings of well-evidenced research to frame self-regulating and self-improving schools. - 10.
+Shape the current and future quality of the teaching profession through high quality training and sustained professional development of all staff. - 11.
+In the context of the school's Catholic ethos, model entrepreneurial and innovative approaches to school improvement, leadership and governance, confident of the vital contribution of internal and external accountability. - 12.
+Inspire and influence others, within and beyond schools, to believe in the fundamental importance of education in young people's lives and to promote the value of education especially within a Catholic context.